Imperial Shag or King Shag

 The “blue eye” they are named for isn’t actually their eye at all!
 It’s actually blue-colored skin that surrounds the eye, and together with the warty, yellow growth above the bill, it forms the two main identifying traits of the species.

 During the breeding season they pair up and both partners help to build the typical cone-shaped nest out of beach debris, seaweed, and feather, stuck together with their own feces.
 Both parents take it in turn to incubate the eggs, then the male takes on feeding duties while the female keeps the newly-hatched chicks warm until their downy feathers are formed.

 Blue-eyed shags are diving birds, and they usually swim down up to 80ft beneath the waves to catch the fish and crustaceans that form the main part of their diet.

-Highlights where the Imperial Shag or King Shag can be seen
+Spots where the Imperial Shag or King Shag can be observed

 Arrival at Port Stanley

 Port Stanley (also known simply as Stanley) has been the capital of the Falkland Islands since 1845 and lies on the eastern coast of East Falkland.
 Although it is a capital, you’re not going to find a bustling metropolis here.
 But you will find a very warm welcome from the 2,500 islanders who live here (some 70% of the entire population).

 Stanley feels like a small slice of the United Kingdom in the South Atlantic.
 As well as traditional red telephone boxes, and driving on the “wrong side of the road”, there’s a charm about Stanley that harks back to how the rural UK may have been in the 1950s.
 You’ll be made to feel at home in any of its 4 pubs and you must try a “takeaway” from its fish and chip shop!